codybadger/codybadger.github.io/cv/index.md

 * Maintain technical relationship with Polaris engineering teams in order to plan, execute, and analyze powertrain validation tests.
 * Work with Zero engineering teams in order to successfully create test plans that meet Polaris validation needs.
-* Schedule and execute powertrain tests both in and out-of-house.
-This primarily includes battery pack, charger, motor, controllers, BMS.
+* Schedule and execute powertrain tests for EV battery pack primarily, but also charger, motor, controllers, BMS.
 * Review environmental, vibe, ingress/immersion test specifications and adjust as appropriate for given program.
 * Manage and participate in DFMEAs and DVP&Rs for various powertrain systems.
 * Assist or own other testing efforts as needed.